 - Easily switch between the notes on your device and those in iCloud Drive.

 When there are free apps like CollaNote that are releasing all these cool updates, it makes subscription packages hard to sell.
-It’s been a year since its release, we are cautiously optimistic about the future of CollaNote as a note-taking app.
-Will it remain free and what would that mean for other note-taking apps?
+It’s been a year since its release, and we are cautiously optimistic about the future of CollaNote as a note-taking app.
+Will it remain free, and what would that mean for other note-taking apps?
 For the record, though CollaNote is free, it is also one of the buggiest note-taking apps on the market.
 Perhaps, at the end of the day, one must choose the battle they are willing to fight: bugs or subscriptions.

 We always turn down sponsorships from developers who try to compromise our unbiased evaluations.
 Above all else, we treasure objective and honest reviews to help you pick the right tools for your digital transformation.
 Support Paperless X, from as little as $1 – it only takes a minute.
 If you can, please consider supporting us with a regular amount each month.
 Thank you.